amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 ## A little bit about me

-I'm an experienced engineer, engineering manager, and chief technology officer with 10+ years shipping/maintaining products in various industries; and building teams both in offices and 100% remote.
+I'm an <a href="https://amandoabreu.com/things-ive-done" target="_blank">experienced</a> engineer, engineering manager, and chief technology officer with 10+ years shipping/maintaining products in various industries; and building teams both in offices and 100% remote.

 With a strong business and product knowledge I'm able to identify and maximise business opportunities through technology, identify and manage technical risk; and ensure business and product scalability.

-I love talking to people; defining problems; gathering requirements; problem solving; selling ideas; developing proof-of-concepts; and leading teams towards successful and continuous deliveries.
+I love talking to people; defining problems; gathering requirements; solving problems; selling ideas; developing proof-of-concepts; and leading teams towards successful and continuous deliveries.

 If something can be automated, it will be.